JS-Jr-Dev-Job-Board/admin-app/README.md

 # admin-app

-this will be the admin app
+this will be the admin logic of the js-jr-dev app

 ## Contributors:

-+ Alexandra Myers
+- Alexandra Myers
-+ Brian Reisman
+- Brian Reisman
-+ Tom Sherman
+- Tom Sherman
-+ Zac Smith
+- Zac Smith